Skip to content

 • 6 system roles: patient, clinic, moderator, admin, analytics_viewer, sales

-• ISMS (ISO 27001) phases 1-4 complete, certification readiness ~90%
+• ISMS aligned with ISO 27001, phases 1 to 4 complete, certification readiness ~90%

 • 93 security controls, 10 documented risks, 4 incident playbooks